 The software is completely free with one caveat, each encrypted container you create is limited to 100MB in size.
 But you can create an unlimited number of containers.
 For a regular user who wants to encrypt files like photos and documents, this is pretty good.
 You can remove this limitation by purchasing the pro version.

 Pricing: Free | $29.95 for 32GB encrypted vaults (Pricing structure)

 10. Kakasoft USB Security

-The app is simple and intuitive to use and you get almost everything in the free variant.
-The only thing I can complain about is platform dependency.
+The app is simple and intuitive to use and you get almost everything in the free variant which you can use as long as you wish.

 Download Kakasoft USB Security

 In a nutshell, encrypting your drives or at least certain volumes that are very important to you is always recommended.
 I personally ensure that my pen drive or any other portable devices are encrypted in order to ensure that my personal data does not fall into the wrong hands.

 In case you deal with smaller files, AxCrypt or Cryptainer can be a good option.
 If you are looking for a BitLocker alternative and something which can function cross-platform, VeraCrypt is a good reliable option.
 For one-off cases, you can try Gillisoft or Kruptos 2.

 For any queries or issues, let me know in the comments below and I will get back to you.